 1.How much should I budget for Google Ads?

-The budget will depend on your industry, competition, and business goals.
-For small businesses, a starting budget of $500-$1,000 per month can be a good starting point.
-Larger businesses may need $5,000-$10,000 per month or more.
+This will depend on the industry, the level of competition, and what your business establishes as its goals.
+For small businesses, a good starting budget would be $500-$1,000 per month.
+Larger businesses might need $5,000-$10,000 per month and more.

 2.Why are some clicks more expensive than others?